 Don't confuse customers:

-Frequent fluctuations in prices can confuse customers, forcing them to look for alternatives.
+Frequent price fluctuations can confuse customers, prompting them to seek alternatives.

 Don't alter prices unreasonably:

-Price changes should have genuine triggers, including seasonal alterations or forthcoming product introductions.
+Price changes should have genuine triggers, such as seasonal fluctuations or the introduction of new products.

-Incorrect or generalized entries can end up with inaccurate price recommendations and lead to margin losses.
+Incorrect or generalized entries can result in inaccurate price recommendations, which can lead to margin losses.

-Clean up pricing entries regularly and enhance accuracy in price attribution for the best price recommendations.
+Regularly review and update pricing entries to enhance accuracy in price attribution and ensure optimal price recommendations.

 How Does Dynamic Pricing Use Machine Learning?